 You can buy junction boxes at most hardware or home improvement stores.
 A junction box usually costs less than a dinner for two at McDonald's and increases the safety of your home's electrical system.
 While at the store buying your box, pick up a couple of extra covers for any uncovered junction boxes you might find in your home's garage or during an attic inspection.

 Electricians typically secure a junction box to a strong structural location, such as a stud or joist, which is essential if the box supports a light fixture.
-Some junction boxes have wings that fit within a cut-out drywall hole, but these boxes are not sufficiently sturdy or stable for supporting a light fixture.
+Some junction boxes have wings that fit within a cut-out drywall hole, but most of these boxes are not sufficiently sturdy or stable for supporting heavier light fixtures.
+Be sure to check the listed weight capacity of the box used and the weight of the fixture you are installing, and never use a winged box for a ceiling fan installation.

 People sometimes call a receptacle box a junction box and use the words interchangeably.
 But, keep in mind that this term is sometimes used more generically and is not always referring specifically to a junction box.
 Other types of electrical boxes that serve different roles include: